 Enable is also a sponsor (by providing fibre connectivity) to GreenHouse – a Christchurch collaborative hub focused on supporting and commercialising small business.

-With works from local Artists, and the Special Exhibition of works from the AA Deans Trust Collection, the 2018 ARTarama that will be held over the 12-14 October will be an event not to be missed.
-All proceeds from the weekend going to Nurse Maude.
+With works from local Artists, and the Special Exhibition of works from the AA Deans Trust Collection, the 2018 ARTarama was held 12-14 October..
+All proceeds from the weekend went to Nurse Maude.
 More details here.